rancher-sandbox/rancher-desktop/README.md

 ## Building

-Rancher can be built from source on macOS, Windows or Linux.
+Rancher can be built from source on Windows, macOS or Linux.
 Cross-compilation is currently not supported.